 To keep your Facebook ad campaigns under control, conduct weekly checkups.
 It might be worth reviewing your ad campaigns even more often after the initial setup.

-AdEspresso suggests that you keep track of these eight Facebook ad metrics to make sure your campaigns don’t go off the rails:
+Further, AdEspresso suggests that you keep track of these eight Facebook ad metrics to make sure your campaigns don’t go off the rails:

 - Ad frequency